Civil Engineering Industrial Advisory Board

 Biography

-Darren James was appointed Chief Executive of Aureos (previously Keltbray Infrastructure Services) in April 2020.
-Prior to this, he spent 30 Years at Costain Group PLC starting on their graduate development programme and rising through the ranks to be chief operating officer.
+Darren James was appointed CEO of Aureos (formerly Keltbray Infrastructure Services) in August 2024 having led the purchase by EMK Capital of the infrastructure arm of the Keltbray group where he served as CEO from April 2020.
+Prior to this, he spent 30 Years at Costain Group PLC starting on their graduate development programme and rising through the ranks to be Chief Operating Officer.
+He has a wealth of experience in leading high-profile programmes for both public and private sector customers, often in highly regulated infrastructure sectors, both in the UK and internationally.

 Members of the board